 On the final day of the Accelerated Opioid Detox, patients are taken to their own room for the day and given an IV line.
 Over a 6- to 8-hour period, we use small doses of “opiate antagonists” which gently flush the opiates out of the patient’s system.
 Sedatives are available to help with any discomfort.

 Following this treatment, patients begin Naltrexone therapy.
 Most patients opt for the Naltrexone implant which dissolves under the skin over two months.
-This non-addictive medication will minimize cravings and block opioids to prevent relapse.
+This non-addictive medication will minimize cravings and block opioids to reduce the risk of relapse.
 After detox, the patient’s brain receptors will start to heal and endorphin levels will begin to normalize.
 Patients can experience Post-Acute Withdrawal Symptoms (PAWS) after detox; this is typical for all types of detox treatments.
 Symptoms can vary between individuals, but our staff can prescribe medication to help with discomfort.

 Seeking Treatment for Opioid Addiction at the Coleman Institute for Addiction Medicine

-We encourage anyone looking for information on treatment to reach out with any specific questions; we’re committed to supporting your recovery and health.
+Addiction medicine is a highly specialized field, and you want to find the right program for your recovery.
+The program that you choose to support your detox should meet your own personal needs.We encourage anyone looking for information on treatment to reach out with any specific questions; we’re committed to supporting your recovery and health.
 Whether you’re struggling through withdrawal symptoms or need support for a loved one, our Care Advocates are here to answer any questions you have.
 Give us a call at 877-773-3869 or schedule a callback from one of our team members.